Cheltenham Gold Cup Preview, Tips, Runners & Trends (Cheltenham Festival)

 Cheltenham Gold Cup Trend Analysis

-✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +14.14 is when runners were 1st in the betting market.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +6.89, is when runners ran in Ireland last time out.

-❌ The worst performing factor that has failed to produce a single winner is when runners had 0 career wins in the class, when backing these the trend shows a record of 0-117.
+❌ The worst performing factor that has failed to produce a single winner is when runners had 0 career wins in the class, when backing these, the trend shows a record of 0-110.

-The course which has produced the most winners of the Cheltenham Gold Cup is Leopardstown, there has been a total number of 8 winners of this race who ran at Leopardstown last time out.
-The next best course which has produced the second most winners is Newbury, there has been a total number of 5 winners of this race who ran at Newbury last time out.
+The course which has produced the most winners of the Cheltenham Gold Cup is Leopardstown; there have been a total of 9 winners of this race who ran at Leopardstown last time out.
+The next best course, which has produced the second most winners, is Newbury; there have been a total of 5 winners of this race who ran at Newbury last time out.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 270 runners whilst the Female runners have produced 0 winners from a total of 1 runner.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 264 runners, while female runners have produced 0 winners from a total of 1 runner.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Cheltenham Gold Cup: